 Indian Economy is a crucial part of the UPSC civil services prelims exam.
-The 2018 UPSC prelims saw as much as 18 questions from economics.
-This subject is also important from a current affairs point of view, especially the topics government schemes and policies.
+This subject is also important from a current affairs point of view, especially the topics of government schemes and policies.
 If you look at the Prelims Syllabus, the economics syllabus for IAS prelims can be covered in less than two months.
 This article gives you a strategy to cover required Indian Economy books for UPSC and Economy syllabus in 50 days for the IAS prelims exam.

 Day 1 – 2: Read class IX NCERT textbook ‘Economics’.
 This is a very basic book and helps you gain a good understanding of topics like poverty, food security, population, etc.

 Day 3 – 5: Read class X NCERT textbook ‘Understanding Economic Development’.
-This book would help you cover topics like national income, banking, sectors of the economy, globalisation, etc. There is a topic ‘consumer rights’ in this book which is not very important.
+This book would help you cover topics like national income, banking, sectors of the economy, globalisation, etc. There are a topic ‘consumer rights’ in this book which is not very important.
 You can just give it a single reading.

 Day 6 -7: At this point, solve previous years’ questions papers of both the prelims and the mains.
 This will give you a good idea of what you have understood and what is left to do.